Vaginal lumps and bumps are common. They can be harmless or a sign of a condition that requires medical attention.

 Your vulva has a number of glands, including oil glands, Bartholin’s glands, and Skene’s glands.
 A cyst can form if these glands become clogged.

 Cysts normally go away without treatment.
 If a cyst becomes infected, your doctor can drain it.
 They may prescribe antibiotics if there are signs of infection.

 2. Vaginal cysts

 There are several types of vaginal cysts.
 Vaginal cysts are firm lumps on the wall of the vagina.
 They’re normally about the size of a pea or smaller.

 Vaginal cysts usually aren’t painful.
 They’re rarely a cause for concern unless they cause discomfort during sex.
 Occasionally, vaginal cysts need to be drained or removed surgically.

 3. Fordyce spots

 Fordyce spots, or sebaceous glands, are small white or yellow-white bumps inside your vulva.
 These spots can also be found on the lips and cheeks.

-No treatment is usually needed for those who are pregnant, as varicosities usually recede about 6 weeks after childbirth.
+No treatment is usually needed if you’re pregnant.
+Varicosities usually recede about 6 weeks after childbirth.
 They often reoccur with any subsequent pregnancies.

-For those who aren’t pregnant, they can be embarrassing or cause discomfort with intercourse or when standing for long periods.
+For those who aren’t pregnant, they may cause discomfort with intercourse or when standing for long periods.
 A doctor specializing in vein surgery and treatment can treat this condition.

 5. Ingrown hair

-Shaving, waxing, or plucking pubic hairs increases your risk for an ingrown pubic hair.
-That can cause a small, round, sometimes painful or itchy bump to form.
+Shaving, waxing, or plucking pubic hair increases your risk of ingrown pubic hair.
+Ingrown hair can cause a small, round, sometimes painful or itchy bump to form.
 The bump may be filled with pus, and the skin around the bump may also become darker.

 Don’t try to extract the ingrown hair on your own.
 That can lead to infection.